nasa/astrobee_android/emulator.md

   # on your installation process.
 Also depending on your version of Android Studio,
   # instead of tools/emulator it may be emulator/emulator
   export EMULATOR=$HOME/Android/Sdk/tools/emulator

+  # Check the internal name that Android Studio gives the emulator by typing and
+  # running from the shell
+  $EMULATOR -list-avds

   # This name may be "Nexus_5_API_25"
   export AVD="insert here name obtained from the previous command"